Make the most of SWOT analysis for communication projects

 SWOT analysis is quite simple in principle, and you should keep the process simple – avoid complexity and over-analysis. but you need to beware of the danger of being tempted to merely compile a list rather than thinking about what is really important about the parts of that list in achieving the goal of the project.
 You may also be drawn into presenting the resulting SWOT lists uncritically and without clear prioritization so that, for example, weak opportunities may appear to balance strong threats.

+Back to the SWOT team!
 You can use specialized software to show the SWOT lists graphically, which can help you to clarify the factors being considered.

 A SWOT summary can be useful for strategy development in a communication project or program as well as in an annual communication plan.
 It is especially useful for deciding the key points in your messaging.